greenw0lf/RP2022-JASMIN-ASR/README.md

 # RP2022-JASMIN-ASR
 This page contains the base files used throughout the project for training and testing the ASR models.

+The project mentioned is the CSE3000 Research Project course (Bachelor Thesis) of the Computer Science and Engineering Bachelor that I graduated from, from the Delft University of Technology.

 ## Explanation of files/folders
 - `4files.py`: This is the code used to augment the 4 files needed for training/testing any model.
 - `specaug.py`: The SpecAugment script used for generating perturbed audio files.